A 90-year-old man spent $10,000 on ads complaining about slow Internet. He got AT&T’s attention.

 Some cheered him on for taking AT&T to task as customers await the speedier fiber optic technology the company has touted in ads of their own.
 Others criticized him for burning thousands of dollars on a personal nuisance, pointing out cheaper solutions.
 The ad spawned tweets, Nextdoor comments and news stories: “You shouldn’t have to publicly humiliate AT&T to get usable internet,” read a headline from the Verge.

 The ad also worked.
-Two men quickly showed up to extend a fiber optic cable just for him, Epstein said — and the CEO of AT&T called to check in.
+Two men quickly showed up to extend a fiber optic cable just for him, Epstein said — and the chief executive of AT&T called to check in.
 Epstein feels he has tapped into the angst of Internet users everywhere.

 “We struck a raw nerve,” he said, pointing to the comments sections on news coverage and marveling at how widely his ad has traveled.

-“Go on your Google search engine and punch in ATT,” he instructed The Post.
+“Go on your Google search engine and punch in ATT,” he instructed The Washington Post.
 “Punch in 90-year-old, punch in Internet, punch in something like slow speed.
 And you’ll see 10, you’ll see 25, 30, 40 stories have appeared across the country.”

 AT&T confirmed in a statement that it has “expanded AT&T Fiber in this customer’s neighborhood.”